HarryS561/Plato-3-based-Chinese-Chatbot/README.md

 # Plato-3-based-Chinese-Chatbot
-just a demo. run it on command-line!
+Just a demo.
+Run it on command-line!